cpp-lln-lab/bidspm/docs/source/FAQ.md

 ### How can I prevent from having SPM windows pop up all the freaking time?

-Running large number of batches when the GUI of Matlab is active can be annoying, as SPM windows will always pop up and become active instead of running in the background like most users would prefer to.
+Running large number of batches when the GUI of MATLAB is active can be annoying, as SPM windows will always pop up and become active instead of running in the background like most users would prefer to.

-One easy solution is to add a `spm_my_defaults` function with the following content in the Matlab path, or in the directory where you are running your scripts or command from.
+One easy solution is to add a `spm_my_defaults` function with the following content in the MATLAB path, or in the directory where you are running your scripts or command from.

 ```matlab